 The chemicals divisions have a system to designate Experts, who pass their advanced skills on to others.
 These Takumi and Experts teach their skills at Daikin bases worldwide, thus fostering future engineers and technical leaders.

-In April 2010, we established a new trainer system to foster future Takumi and Experts and thus make up for a shortage of their numbers.
+In addition, we have established a new trainer system to foster future Takumi and Experts and thus make up for a shortage of their numbers.

-As of the end of fiscal 2020, there were 34 Takumi and 130 Trainers (39 in Japan, 91 at overseas bases) in the air conditioning divisions.
-The chemicals divisions had 10 Experts and 10 Trainers (six in Japan, four at overseas bases).
+As of the end of fiscal 2021, there were 23 Takumi and 116 Trainers (34 in Japan, 82 at overseas bases) in the air conditioning divisions.
+The chemicals divisions had nine Experts and 10 Trainers (six in Japan, four at overseas bases).

 Once every two years, the Global Skills Competition for Daikin's worldwide production bases is held with the aim of boosting the skills of employees in manufacturing.
 In addition to practical skills such as assembly and disassembly, participants take written tests that confirm their knowledge about dealing appropriately with workplace accidents.

-In years when there are no skills competition held, we hold skills training sessions for future leaders.
-At these sessions, Takumi, Experts, and Trainers are the instructors, teaching employees selected from production bases around the world the Daikin way of training people and making products.
+In years when there are no skills competition held, we hold skills training sessions for future leaders, with Takumi, Experts, and Trainers as the instructors.

 Skills workshops are also held at overseas group companies and among companies in certain world regions.
 Participants at each Daikin base share information such as how well skills are being passed down, problems, and goals, as part of the overall effort in the Daikin Group to foster human resources possessing a high level of skills.

-Daikin Information and Communications Technology College was established to foster human resources in the digital fields* to meet the rapidly changing structures of industry and society.
+Daikin Information and Communications Technology College was established as an institute to foster human resources in the digital fields* to meet the rapidly changing structures of industry and society.

 The college invites professors from universities such as Osaka University and leading-edge research institutes to give a wide range of courses in everything from basics such as math to programming, machine learning, and applied AI.

-We are accelerating the pace at which we foster managers and existing and new employees and have set a goal of completing digital training for 1,000 employees by the end of fiscal 2021 and 1,500 by the end of fiscal 2023.
+We are accelerating the pace at which we foster managers and existing and new employees and have reached the goal of completing digital training for 1,000 employees by the end of fiscal 2021, and have set the goal of doing the same for 1,500 employees by the end of fiscal 2023.

-In April 2020, the first group of graduates who have completed the two-year training were assigned to their respective divisions, and began undertaking jobs on the themes of creating new businesses and streamlining business processes using digital technology at the core.
+By the end of fiscal 2021, approximately 300 new employees who have completed the two-year training were assigned to their respective divisions, and began undertaking jobs on the themes of creating new businesses and streamlining business processes using digital technology at the core.